Eric Merola – Writer, Director and Producer

 Today, Eric Merola is an internationally award-winning documentary filmmaker.

-Before becoming a filmmaker, Eric was a painter, painting giant 6 to 8 foot paintings using oil on canvas.
+Eric is also a professional painter painting giant 6 to 8 foot paintings using oil on canvas.

 BURZYNSKI quickly attracted widespread distribution and many awards including Best Documentary 2011 on the Documentary Channel, 2 Audience Awards at the HumanDoc Festival in Warsaw 2011 and the Humanitarian Vision Award at the Newport Beach Film Festival.
 It also received favorable reviews from The Los Angeles Times, The New York Times and Variety, and granted Mr. Merola a guest appearance on the DR. OZ SHOW.

 Merola’s third documentary, SECOND OPINION: LAETRILE AT SLOAN-KETTERING, opened theatrically United States in Fall of 2014, and is now available on DVD, Blu-ray or to rent or buy On Demand.